cysouw/diathesis/text/c03_summaryDia.md

 d.
 Der Fall ist entschieden.
 :::

-### *Wertungsantikausativ* {#sec:summary-wertungsantikausativ}
+### *Bewertungsantikausativ* {#sec:summary-wertungsantikausativ}

-The ~~Wertungsantikausativ~~ (full discussion in [@sec:adverbial-reflexive-transitive-anticausative] and subsequent sections) is possible with many straightforward transitive verbs, like with *verkaufen* 'to sell' or *lesen* 'to read' [@next a].
+The ~~Bewertungsantikausativ~~ (full discussion in [@sec:adverbial-reflexive-transitive-anticausative] and subsequent sections) is possible with many straightforward transitive verbs, like with *verkaufen* 'to sell' or *lesen* 'to read' [@next a].
 The anticausative intransitive obligatorily needs a reflexive pronoun, and additionally an obligatory manner adverbial is needed [@next b].
 Just like the previous anticausatives, the intransitive occurs both with *haben* and *sein* in the perfect.
 However, *haben* is clearly used with the reflexive anticausative construction with obligatory adverbial [@next c], while *sein* is used with the ~~Zustandspassiv~~ (see [@sec:summary-zustandspassiv]) of the original transitive, without reflexive pronoun or obligatory adverbial evaluation [@next d].

 ::: ex
 a.
 Ich verkaufe das Buch.